 Just kidding.
 Obviously this man who is responsible for the well being of human children meant ‘aerobic work’ or if we’re being generous, ‘interval work’.

-In my opinion, it is a coaching mistake to assume that, when sprinters get run down in races, the solution is more ‘conditioning’, whatever that means.
-And, yes, that applies to the 400m as well.
+It is a coaching mistake to assume that, when sprinters get run down in races, the solution is more ‘conditioning’, whatever that means.
+And, yes, that applies to 400m training programs as well.

 1. Energy System Failure